SMNUResearch/MVP-N/README.md

 *This is the official PyTorch implementation.*
 ## Create issues from this repository
 Please contact us at wangren@snu.ac.kr.
 We will reply the issue within 3 days.
-## Notice
+## Notice Board
 - Related research work published in 2023 is summarized.
 One paper is added to the list below.
-- Modifications on the summary file: The codes of MVT (BMVC 2021) and iMHL (TIP 2018) are released.
-The code of View-GCN++ (TPAMI 2022) has yet to be released.
-MVT (BMVC 2021) satisfies P1 by analyzing its open-source implementation.
+- Modifications on the summary file compared to the paper content.
+    - The codes of MVT (BMVC 2021) and iMHL (TIP 2018) are released.
+    - The code of View-GCN++ (TPAMI 2022) has yet to be released.
+    - MVT (BMVC 2021) satisfies P1 by analyzing its open-source implementation.
 - Related multi-view-based feature aggregation methods for biomedical tasks will not be summarized here.
-- New hypergraph-based methods will no longer be summarized here unless explicitly designed for multi-view object classification.
+- New hypergraph-based methods and soft label methods published from 2023 will no longer be summarized here unless explicitly designed for multi-view object classification.
 - There is a typo in the caption of Table 4 (NeurIPS 2022), which should be corrected as 'Backbone (ResNet-18): 11.20 M, **10.91 G**, and 6.19 ± 0.05 ms'.
 ## Summary of 51 multi-view-based feature aggregation methods [[Details]](https://drive.google.com/file/d/1Fm5LAgYxfP_2xqNYz8INy7J2Jz1JW3ZP/view?usp=sharing)
 Period: 2015.01 ~ 2023.12